OctopusDeploy/docs/docs/guides/coordinating-multiple-projects/project-coordination-code-samples.md

-## Failing a deployment if another deployment is running
+## Failing a deployment if another deployment is running {#ProjectCoordinationCodeSamples-Failingadeploymentifanotherdeploymentisrunning}

 This example uses the dynamic dashboard API to check whether a different project is currently deploying to the same environment.
 Note that Octopus [restricts](http://docs.octopusdeploy.com/display/OD/Run+multiple+processes+on+a+Tentacle+Simultaneously) what can run at the same time already.